archwomen/website/README.md

-# Main Arch Women website located at archwomen.org
+# Main Arch Women website

-This is the main website for the Arch Linux Women project.
+This is the main website for the Arch Linux Women project hosted at http://archwomen.org.
 The website is HTML5/CSS3 and built with PHP as the backend.

 ## Special Directories

 ###assets

-This directory holds css files and images for the site
+This directory holds css files and images for the site.
+There is a special file called template.txt that can be used to create new pages.

 ###inc